dpm566/snow-meal-planner/README.md

 	6. Business Rule/Client Scripts

 **Doesn't Contain**
-Users/group data: as they couldn't be moved to the application
+Users/group and group type data: as they couldn't be moved to the application